Disposal of Lamps Containing Mercury

 ("universal") waste and stored carefully to avoid breakage.
 Labeled mercury-containing products are banned

 from landfills.
 Disposal options differ depending on whether the bulbs are from household use or business or other non-household use.

 Mercury-containing bulbs cannot be placed in the regular trash.
-Many retailers of lighting products such as hardware stores, supermarkets, home improvement centers, and lighting stores offer recycling of fluorescent bulbs.
+Many retailers of lighting products such as hardware stores, supermarkets, home improvement centers, and lighting stores offer FREE recycling of fluorescent bulbs.
 Any number of CFLs will be accepted and there is a limit of ten or fewer of other bulbs (such as lineal tubes) per visit.
 So bring

 in your burned-out fluorescent and other mercury-containing bulbs

-today to a retail collection location.
+today to a retail or municipal collection location near you.

 If you don’t have a participating retailer in your area or if you have larger quantities of non-CFL bulbs, check with your local municipality or solid waste district for recycling options.